bekk/bekk-christmas/post/elm/wip-maybe-map2-mapx.md

             Nothing
 ```

 This implementation is already somewhat strenuous to read.
-Now, imaging how it reads when we expand the `ContactPerson` with additional fields such as phoneNumber, email, address, etc.
+Now, imaging how it reads when we expand the `ContactPerson` with additional fields such as phoneNumber, email, address, etc. Not very pleasant!

 Another, arguably much more readable, approach is to use the utility functions `Maybe.map2`, `Maybe.map3`, `Maybe.map4`, and so on.
 While `Maybe.map` takes a function `a -> b` and a `Maybe a`, `Maybe.map2` takes a function `a -> b -> c` and two Maybe's, `Maybe a` and `Maybe b`.
 The mapping function is applied if, and only if, both values are present.
-With `Maybe.map2`, our `toContactPerson` can be shortened to:
+With `Maybe.map2`, our `toContactPerson` function can be improved to:

 ```elm